rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 Sentinel and Roboto have been deprecated as global REI brand fonts. `cdr-fonts.css` has removed the base64 encoded versions of sentinel fonts as a result and has greatly reduced the overall size of this file.

-The variant fonts for "REI Stuart App" and "Graphik App" have been added.
+The variant fonts for "Stuart" and "Graphik" have been added.

 [more information on typography](../../foundation/typography/?active-tab=guidelines)